pawniparashar/AI-for-Self-Driving-Car-Midterm-Report/README.md

 Key Implementation Details:

 Data Processing: Images were loaded, resized to $30 \times 30$, and converted into NumPy arrays.
 The data was then normalized to a range of $[0, 1]$ and labels were one-hot encoded for the 43 sign categories.

 CNN Architecture: A Sequential model was developed using convolutional layers for feature extraction, MaxPooling to reduce dimensionality, and Dropout to prevent overfitting.

 Training & Evaluation: The model was compiled with the Adam optimizer and trained using categorical cross-entropy.
 Performance was monitored via accuracy and loss curves to ensure the model generalized well to the test set.

+Model Test Data Accuracy : 97.07%